pyricau/pyricau.github.com/cv.markdown

 {% include time.html text="February 2012" %}
 {% include location.html text="Paris" %}

 VuzZz was created during the Android DevCamp Paris 2012, a 3 day hackaton with 10 competing teams.
 After 48 hours of intense non stop hacking, our team finished first.
-VuzZz downloads geolocated data from several Open Data sources and then gives a note to a given address based on 50 criterias grouped in 6 categories (culture, transport, etc).
+VuzZz downloads geolocated data from several Open Data sources and then gives a note to a given address based on 50 criteria grouped in 6 categories (culture, transport, etc).
 The perfect tool for finding your next apartment!

 ### Voxe.org